-This Brand Evangelism piece was published as an example of how to write a consistent review that was integrity and personal experience driven, and highlighted the brand and brand perks consumers may be unaware of.
+This Brand Evangelism piece is an example of how to write a consistent review that is integrity and personal experience driven, and highlighted brand perks consumers may be unaware of.
 This is an example of Brand Story weaving, and illustrates how company culture itself can be a powerful convincer to a skeptical market.
 Include my fave gum in my package just because?
 Oh heck yes.
 And that’s how the market reacts to stories like this.
-Read, chuckle and let me know how I can tell the mythic story of YOUR epic brand, at the link below…

 Word Count: 1284 Reading Time: 7 minutes